RiverArchitect/Media/README.md

  * 2D hydrodynamic modeling of multiple steady flow scenarios.

- * ESRI ArcMap and licenses for SpatialAnalyst (comming soon: update for ArcPro and Python 3).
+ * ESRI ArcMap and licenses for SpatialAnalyst (coming soon: update for ArcPro and Python 3).

  * Batchfile launches are designed for working on any Windows platform.